alexlekrow/python_review/README.md

 To fully prepare make sure that you understand how to use and implement all of the following, and know the space/time complexity where applicable.

-**NOTE:** Practicing on paper before coding implementations can help you better learn the internals without relying on code completion tools.
+> **NOTE:** Practicing on paper before coding implementations can help you better learn the internals without relying on code completion tools provided be an editor.
+> :page_with_curl::pencil2:

 ### Data Structures

 * Linked Lists
 * Trees
 * Tries